 Should you be visiting in the fall you’ll be one of the lucky ones that flies in a Grumann Goose amphibious plane.
 We watched one come in – and quite an unusual sight it was.

 What you need to know before you visit Great Bear Lodge

-- Lodge stays are typically three nights and four days and run around $Cdn 2300 all in.
+Lodge stays are typically three nights and four days and run around $Cdn 3700 in spring, $3150 in summer and $5130 from mid-August till October all in (2023 prices).
 Leave Port Hardy about 3 PM the first day and arrive back about 5 PM on the fourth day.
-For information about rates and reservation email them through this page.
+There are week long options too.
+For information about rates and reservation visit their website – link below.
 All your heavy luggage can be safely stored in Port Hardy.

 Location map of Great Bear Lodge in relation to Port Hardy